 Sleeping near your baby provides many benefits.
 But you may worry about whether it's safe.
 This guide will help you decide on the sleep arrangement that's right for you.
 There are many advantages to sleeping near your baby.
-Your baby settles more easily.
+Your baby settles more easily and cries less.
 It is also easier for you to rest while still meeting your baby's nighttime needs.
-Sleeping with or near your baby makes breastfeeding easy.
+And sleeping near your baby makes breastfeeding much easier.
 In fact, mothers who sleep near their babies are able to breastfeed for a longer time (Academy of Breastfeeding Medicine, 2008; UNICEF, 2005).